apos37/broken-link-notifier/readme.txt

 = When I click on "Find On Page," I cannot find the link.
 Where is it? = Sometimes links are hidden with CSS or inside modals/popups.
 To find hidden links, go to the page and either open your developer console or view the page source and search for the link.
 This will show you where it is and which element to look in.
 Then you can edit the page accordingly.
 This is more advanced and may require some assistance, so feel free to reach out to me for help.

-= Why does the dev console show more links that what is scanned on the full scan? = The full scan link count does not include links that are filtered out from the pre-check.
+= Why does the dev console show more links that what is scanned on the Multi-Scan? = The Multi-Scan link count does not include links that are filtered out from the pre-check.

 = What pre-checks are used to filter out broken links? = We skip links that start with `#` (anchor tags and JavaScript) or `?` (query strings), non-http url schemes (such as `mailto:`, `tel:`, `data:`, etc. ), and any links you have omitted.